 My name is Andrea Izzotti and I am a freelancer born in 1968 in Genoa, the city I call home.
-Since I was a little girl, I was always passionate about the world of photography and just in the last ten years, I have associated this passion with those of travel and nature.
+Since I was a little boy, I was always passionate about the world of photography and just in the last ten years, I have associated this passion with those of travel and nature.

 I have visited some of the most remote places on the planet, always looking for “fragments of reality” that can be captured.
 For me, traveling and photographing means capturing one’s emotion and returning it to those who will look at my images.

 As my journey takes place and continues to advance, sometimes far from the track I had imagined, my photography is often the result of sudden intuition: little preparation and instant realization.

 “Nature is the best and most humble artist, it’s up to us to try to collect the infinite diversity of his proposals.”

 Affective and momentary psychic state consisting of the opposite reaction of the organism to perceptions or representations that disturb its balance; sudden and severe disturbance caused by emotion or apprehension.

 “It took him a little time to recover from the emotion”